-With the experience of the Coronavirus pandemic and of being in lockdown, in 2020, many of us have become more used to accessing services and working online.
+With the experience of the Coronavirus pandemic and of being in lockdown, many of us have become more used to accessing services and working online.

 Although the online medium presents its own advantages and disadvantages, in my experience psychotherapy and EMDR conducted online can work just as well as in person therapy.
 Surprisingly, it can feel just as intimate and 'face to face' as if we were in the same room, sometimes more so.

 There are also some differences.
 Online we would be missing some of the information coming from body language and from the immediate sense of someone being physically present in the same room.
 Technology can get in the way and interruptions can happen, as there is less of a separation between day to day life and therapy.

 With a good WIFI connection things are generally smooth but occasionally it may happen that the image slows down or freezes for a few seconds, to then come back online on its own.
 This is normal.
 Should we experience some more persistent connection problems we would then have an option to try an alternative platform, like Whatsapp, or failing this we would continue the session over the phone.